Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6XD.md

 ### With Raspberry Pi (SBC)

 * Duet 3 Mainboard 6XD
 * Raspberry Pi or other compatible Single Board Computer (SBC).
-Initially this has to be Model 3B or 4 but we may support some other models in the future.
+Currently this has to be Model 3B or 4; other models may be supported in the future.
 * Ribbon cable to connect the Raspberry Pi to the Duet.
-If using the version 0.5 Duet 3 main board, this must be 40-pin.
-If using a version 0.6 and later Duet main board, use 26-pin to 40-pin.
+A 26-pin to 40-pin ribbon cable is supplied with the board.
 Recommended length is 100 to 200mm.
 Longer cables will degrade the SPI signal between the Raspberry Pi and the Duet, however it may be still possible to drive them either at reduced SPI transfer speeds or with extra shielding against external EMI sources (foil wrap)
 * Power supply (min.
 12V. max 30V, recommended 24V) and cables
 * External stepper drivers, stepper motors, heaters, thermistors, endstop switches etc. as required
 * Supplied SD card with Duet Pi image in the Raspberry Pi